KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/mmlu_subcategory_section.md

 **Summary: 27 improved, 16 unchanged, 14 declined.
 Ratio ~2:1 in favor of improvement.**
 **Average improvement: +1.16%.
 Average decline: -0.72%.
 Net direction: positive across all categories.**

-### The two-factor model
+### The three-factor model

-The triangular verification (A, C, G) reveals two independent factors:
+The four-way verification (A, C, F, G) reveals three independent factors:

-**Factor 1: CPU Anchor Effect**
+**Factor 1: fp32 Precision Anchor (dominant)**
-- Improves understanding, judgment, and reasoning subjects
+- Running first 20% of steps in fp32 improves understanding, judgment, and reasoning subjects
-- Present in both C and G (both have CPU anchor)
+- Present in C, F, and G (all have fp32 Phase1)
+- Accounts for 96.6% of train loss improvement (A→F)
-- Strongest signal: moral_scenarios, high_school_physics, professional_psychology
+- Strongest signal: moral_scenarios, high_school_physics, medical_genetics

-**Factor 2: bf16 Precision Penalty**
+**Factor 2: CPU Determinism (secondary, double-edged)**
-- Degrades calculation and pattern-matching subjects
+- Deepens the anchor (enables sub-1.0 train loss basins)
+- BUT suppresses STEM: C STEM 69.65% < A STEM 69.79%, while F STEM 69.97% > A
-- Present in C (bf16 Phase2), absent in G (fp32 Phase2)
+- Present in C and G (both have CPU Phase1), absent in F
+- Accounts for 3.4% of train loss improvement (F→C)
+- Redistributes capability: understanding↑, calculation↓

+**Factor 3: Phase2 Precision (bf16 vs fp32)**
+- Invisible in train loss (C ≈ G, Δ 0.12%)
+- Visible in MMLU: G outperformed C in all categories (+0.32%)
+- Recovers the STEM penalty from Factor 2
-- Strongest signal: college_mathematics, college_physics, abstract_algebra
+- Strongest signal: college_mathematics, high_school_chemistry, moral_scenarios

+Experiment A = none → baseline
+Experiment F = Factor 1 only → +0.16% MMLU, STEM preserved
-Experiment C = Factor 1 + Factor 2 → partial cancellation → net +0.09%
+Experiment C = Factor 1 + Factor 2 → +0.09% MMLU, STEM declined (partial cancellation)
-Experiment G = Factor 1 only → no cancellation → net **+0.41%**
+Experiment G = Factor 1 + Factor 2 + Factor 3 → **+0.41%** MMLU, all categories improved

-**The "redistribution" observed in C was never the anchor's doing.
-The anchor only improved understanding. bf16 independently degraded calculation.
-When fp32 removed the penalty, the anchor's pure benefit emerged: improvement without tradeoff.**
+**The "redistribution" observed in C was the interaction of Factors 1 and 2.** The fp32 anchor improved understanding.
+CPU determinism added depth but suppressed STEM.
+When GPU non-deterministic fp32 is used instead (Experiment F), understanding improves *and* STEM is preserved — no redistribution at all.

 ### The deepest finding

-Train loss: C = 0.9177, G = 0.9188.
-Difference: 0.12%.
-Negligible.
+Train loss: C = 0.9177, F = 0.9268, G = 0.9188.
+Spread: 0.99%.
+Small.

-MMLU: C = 76.34%, G = 76.66%.
-Difference: 0.32%. **Directionally consistent across ALL categories.**
+MMLU: C = 76.34%, F = 76.41%, G = 76.66%. **F beat C with worse train loss.**

-**Same average performance on the exam.
-Different knowledge inside the model.** Train loss cannot see this.
-Only per-subject benchmarks can.
+This breaks the assumption that lower train loss = better model.
+C had the lowest train loss of all four experiments but ranked third in MMLU.
+F had the highest train loss among the anchored experiments but ranked second. **Train loss and MMLU are measuring different things.**

+What matters more than how low the loss goes is *how the model arrives there*.
+CPU determinism pushes loss deeper (sub-1.0) but constrains the parameter space in ways that suppress STEM.
+GPU non-determinism finds a shallower basin but preserves a more balanced capability profile.

 This means the anchor doesn't just change how efficiently the model learns.
-It changes **what the model becomes.** And Phase2 precision determines **how clearly that identity is expressed.**
+It changes **what the model becomes.** Phase1 device determines **how the anchor constrains exploration.** Phase2 precision determines **how clearly that identity is expressed.**

 ### One more question